-Our Associate Director: Education (Erin Gobel) often does research on the internet and ends up finding some obscure piece of information completely unrelated to her original search.
+Our Associate Director: Education (Erin Gobel) often does research on the internet.
+She often finds some obscure piece of information completely unrelated to her original search.
 We always file these away so we have them when we need them.
 The Indiana Historical Society has a huge collection of Lew Wallace material so we usually look to see what information they have as well.
-For this year’s exhibit, Amanda and Erin spent a day looking through records to find out more about the Wallace family.
+For this year’s museum exhibit, Amanda and Erin spent a day looking through records to find out more about the Wallace family.

-Who picks the artifacts that are used in an exhibit?
+Who picks the artifacts that are used in a museum exhibit?
 How do you make those decisions?

 This is usually done by the Associate Director: Collections (Amanda McGuire) with input from the rest of the staff.
 She looks through the collections records and compiles a list of artifacts that are relevant to the exhibit subject and shares that with the staff.
 Then it is a matter of logistics and what makes sense.
 There are some things that are just too big to fit in our exhibit cases.
 Often times these are items that are already on display in the Study so we just make sure to point them out on tours and relate them back to the exhibit.

 If something is in really poor condition, we try not to put it out on exhibit.
 If we can, we make a replica to display instead.
 This is often done with photographs or letters.
 We also try to avoid putting the same things on exhibit year after year.
 When we talk about the Civil War again next year we will try to have different items on display than we had out last year.